ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 ~~~

 The AEAD Seal function is then used to encrypt the response, which is added
-to the randomized nonce value to produce the encrypted response:
+to the randomized nonce value to produce the Encapsulated Response:

 ~~~ hex-dump
 cce12ceb52ef5e0cb3c320f9dc1fb4bf199174868a0b2eecc13205c2ce40c5d5
 7fd9ff
 ~~~

-The oblivious encapsulation resource then constructs a response:
+The Oblivious Gateway Resource then constructs a response:

 ~~~ http-message
 HTTP/1.1 200 OK